it985/my-stars/README.md

 *   [aigc-apps/EasyAnimate](https://github.com/aigc-apps/EasyAnimate) - 📺 An End-to-End Solution for High-Resolution and Long Video Generation Based on Transformer Diffusion

 *   [aigc-apps/sd-webui-EasyPhoto](https://github.com/aigc-apps/sd-webui-EasyPhoto) - 📷 EasyPhoto | Your Smart AI Photo Generator.

-*   [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
-It enables realtime AI capabilities like  seeing, hearing, and speaking, and is fully compatible with platforms like Dify and Coze.

 *   [CheshireCC/faster-whisper-GUI](https://github.com/CheshireCC/faster-whisper-GUI) - faster\_whisper GUI with PySide6